Vadde Naveen

 Vadde Naveen is an Indian actor and producer known for his works in Telugu films.
 His father Vadde Ramesh was a film producer.

 Career

 Although his first film released was Korukunna Priyudu (1997), his first movie as an actor was Kranthi, which was produced by his father under their home banner.
-However Kranthi went unreleased, so Korukunna Priyudu became his debut film.
+However Kranthi initially went unreleased, so Korukunna Priyudu became his debut film.
 He starred in around 30 films as a protagonist.
 After a hiatus, Vadde Naveen played a negative role in Attack (2016).